King's Day in Rotterdam - Festivals, parties, chillout areas

 Kralingse Bos Festival (KBF)

-Kralingse Bos Festival, now known simply as KBF, is ready to turn heads with its Royal edition on King's Day in 2024.
+Kralingse Bos Festival, now known simply as KBF, is ready to turn heads on King's Day.
 It promises to be a day of non-stop festivities that are quintessentially Rotterdam—less talk, more celebration.
-The event will take place on April 27th from 13:00 to 23:00, turning the Kralingse Bos into a kingdom of entertainment.

 Access to the festival is restricted to those 18 and over, with ID checks at the entrance.
 KBF is well-connected to public transport, advising against car travel due to safety and parking considerations.
 It's recommended to use the metro, tram, or e-scooters, with the festival providing clear guidance on the best routes from various starting points, including nearby cities.